WallarooLabs/blog.wallaroolabs.com/content/post/secret-sauce.md

 ## Give Wallaroo a try

 We are currently running a beta program for Wallaroo.
-If you are interested in giving Wallaroo a try, email us at [hello@sendence.com](mailto:hello@sendence.com).
-If you are interested in learning more about Wallaroo, you can [join the Sendence Wallaroo mailing list](http://eepurl.com/cnE5Cv) or [follow us on Twitter](https://twitter.com/sendenceeng) to stay up to date on the news about Wallaroo.
+If you are interested in giving Wallaroo a try, email us at [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com).
+If you are interested in learning more about Wallaroo, you can [join the Wallaroo mailing list](http://eepurl.com/cnE5Cv) or [follow us on Twitter](https://twitter.com/wallaroolabs) to stay up to date on the news about Wallaroo.
 We have some more technically in-depth blog posts planned including:

 - A look inside the implementation of our Python API
 - Wallaroo basics including what a Wallaroo application looks like